 Contrary to the name on the marquee, the menu isn’t solely about appetizers.
 There are a number of breakfast, lunch and dinner entrees available.
-As you contemplate the menu, a complementary bowl of nearly luminescent neon green tomatillo based salsa (called salsa verde) and chips is brought to your table.
+As you contemplate the menu, a complementary bowl of salsa with thick, crispy chips is brought to your table.
+The salsa may be a nearly luminescent neon green tomatillo based salsa (called salsa verde) or it may be a thin, fiery red salsa.
 The tomatillo salsa is only mildly piquant, but most definitely fresh tasting.
 More prevalent flavor sensations come from the tanginess of limes and the sharp, fresh flavor of cilantro.
 It’s a very good salsa, a bit on the watery side, but the chips are formidable enough to hold large quantities of it.
 The chips are thick, crisp and low in salt.

 A rotating array of Aguas frescas (including Pina, Jamaica and Horchata) to slake your thirst are served in Styrofoam cups.
 If you wish to reduce your carbon footprint, try an ice cold bottle of Jarritos, the famous Mexican soda pops which come in nine delicious and colorful fruit flavors: Tamarind, Mandarin, Fruit Punch, Jamaica, Lime, Grapefruit, Guava, Pineapple and Strawberry.
 The horchata is cold and delicious with a flavor more than vaguely reminiscent of the milk left over after eating a bowl of children’s breakfast cereal.
 The pina (pineapple) is even better.